Doomscrolling

 We often doomscroll to numb ourselves from difficult emotions like boredom, loneliness, or stress.
 The scrolling is a symptom, not the cause.

 The Fix: Next time you reach for your phone, pause and ask: “What am I feeling right now?”
-If the answer is “anxious” or “bored,” acknowledge that scrolling will likely make it worse, not better.
+If the answer is “anxious” or “bored,” acknowledge that scrolling may make it worse, not better.

 2. Create “No-Phone” Zones

-If your phone is within reach, you will use it.
+If your phone is within reach, you’re more likely to use it.
 This is the path of least resistance.

 The Fix: Establish physical boundaries.